-Electric vehicles (EVs), connected vehicles, and autonomous vehicles (AVs) are the defining mobility innovations of this and the next generation.
-These technologies will revolutionize how Americans travel and make our roadways cleaner, safer, and more accessible.
+Autonomous vehicles (AVs), connected vehicles, electric vehicles (EVs) and advanced aviation platforms are the defining mobility innovations of this and the next generation.
+These technologies will revolutionize how Americans travel and receive goods, and will make our roadways cleaner, safer, and more accessible.
+TechNet supports the promotion of a welcoming regulatory climate need to foster this innovation here in the United States.
 The automotive sector is critical to our economic growth, and the importance of U.S. leadership in automotive technology can’t be overstated.
+Similarly, new rules are required to ensure advanced aviation platforms can be safely operated here at scale so that American innovators are not forced to look overseas for new opportunities.

-Drones are being used across industries and the public sector in a myriad of use cases, including public safety, real estate, agriculture, infrastructure inspection, medical and goods delivery, the entertainment industry, and humanitarian relief.
-In many cases, drones can enhance safety and reduce the environmental impact of certain commercial uses cases.
+Drones are being used across industries and the public sector in myriad use cases, including public safety, real estate, agriculture, disaster response, infrastructure inspection, medical and goods delivery, the entertainment industry, and humanitarian relief.
+Drones often enhance safety and reduce the environmental impact of certain commercial uses cases.
 TechNet values the innovation that drones bring to these and other industries, especially as their use and technology continues to evolve.

 Autonomous Vehicles

-• TechNet supports the establishment of a uniform national framework that promotes the safe testing, deployment, and operation of AVs.
-By clarifying federal and state roles, granting exemptions where applicable, and expedited rulemaking, the federal government can support AV innovation.
+• TechNet supports the establishment of a uniform national regulatory framework that promotes the safe testing, deployment, and operation of AVs.
+The federal government can maintain U.S. leadership in the AV sector by issuing reasonable and practical regulations that ensure safety, expediting rulemakings, granting exemptions where applicable, and clarifying federal and state roles.

-• TechNet opposes laws and regulations that require human control and intervention, implement unreasonable operating restrictions, or arbitrarily specify or prohibit the use of different AV technologies.
+• TechNet opposes laws and regulations that require human control and intervention, implement unreasonable testing procedures and operating restrictions, or arbitrarily specify or prohibit the use of different AV technologies.

 • TechNet supports congressional efforts to increase the existing cap on temporary exemptions.
 Under current law, the National Highway Traffic Transportation Safety Administration (NHTSA) can exempt up to 2,500 vehicles per manufacturer per year from existing Federal Motor Vehicle Safety Standards (FMVSS).

-• TechNet supports the modernization of FMVSS for AVs.
+• TechNet supports updating FMVSS to remove deployment obstacles for AVs.
 Current regulations were written for conventional human-operated vehicles, and new considerations need to be made for autonomous technology.
 Updates should consider the innovative designs, diverse use-cases, and enhanced safety benefits that AVs can provide.
-TechNet supports congressional and NHTSA action to update FMVSS.
+TechNet supports congressional and NHTSA action to update FMVSS as needed.

-• TechNet supports self-certification and voluntary safety self-assessments outlined in the National Highway Traffic Safety Administration framework “Automated Driving Systems 2.0: A Vision for Safety (September 2017).
+• TechNet encourages AV developers to publish voluntary safety self-assessments outlined in the National Highway Traffic Safety Administration framework “Automated Driving Systems 2.0: A Vision for Safety (September 2017).

 • TechNet urges the FMCSA to permit autonomous commercial motor vehicles operated by a Level 4 Automated Driving System to utilize a set of cab-mounted warning beacons instead of placing traditional warning devices around the vehicle as required.